JeremLeOuf/GET-Spotify_monthlyListeners-FROM-SpotifyIDs/README.md

 ## Execution:
 - Run the `main.py` file.
-- It will prompt you with a window where you should select the aforementioned `spotify_id.csv` file.
-It should point you to the appropriate directory by default.
+- It will prompt you with a window where you have to select the aforementioned `spotify_id.csv` file. <br>
+  It should redirect you to the appropriate directory by default.
-- The program will first print how the file structure looks like.
+- The program will first print how the file structure looks like. (informative)
-- It will then print how the resulting DataFrame will look like.
+- It will then print how the resulting DataFrame will look like. (informative)
-- After 2 seconds, it will print it to a new .csv file named `results-{YYYY-MM-DD}.csv` (with today's date), located in the `output` folder, and show you a success message.
+- After 2 seconds, it will print it to a new .csv file named `results-{YYYY-MM-DD}.csv` (with today's date), located in the `output` folder, and show you a success message (if successful).
-<h4>All done! 🎉</h4>
+- All done! 🎉

+## Output:
   <strong>✅ Now, you should find the correctly named output file in the <code>output</code> folder.</strong><br>
   <strong>📈 Enjoy!</strong>
 <br><br>